How many Node versions are you hoarding?

 - Everything in Free

-- All verdicts + evidence (orphans, dependents, last-used)
+- All verdicts with evidence

-- The “Reclaimable” summary + per-manager rollups
+- Reclaimable summary + per-manager rollups

-- Feature Request tab — submit & upvote
+- Feature requests: submit & upvote

-- License for up to 3 Macs
+- Up to 3 Macs

-- Lifetime v1 — every v1 update included
+- Lifetime v1 updates

 MACOS 14+ (SONOMA) · APPLE SILICON + INTEL · NO FULL DISK ACCESS REQUIRED